Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: Introduction

+This paper develops a Bayesian framework for estimating heterogeneous ATTs in staggered DiD designs.
+We study ATT parameters indexed jointly by treatment cohort, time period, and strata defined by pre-treatment covariates, allowing treatment effects to vary flexibly across subpopulations.
+Our approach discretizes the baseline covariate space into user-defined strata and jointly models untreated and treated potential outcomes, imposing the identifying assumptions of modern staggered DiD methods.
+The resulting likelihood-based representation treats the potentially high-dimensional ATT array as an explicit parameter object, facilitating information sharing across related cells and regularization.

+The framework is particularly useful in settings where some cohort-by-time-by-stratum cells contain relatively few observations.
+Our framework jointly estimates the ATTs across cohorts and strata, stabilizing finite-sample estimation relative to approaches that estimate subgroup-specific ATTs separately.
+Simulation studies show finite-sample advantages of our joint-estimation approach over an existing method applied separately on each stratum.

-In addition, our modeling offers a natural approach to assessing pre-treatment restrictions.
-Rather than relying on conventional pre-trend tests, which can have low power and induce pre-testing distortions \citep{FreyaldenhovenChristianShapiro2019AER,Roth2022AERI,Roth2023JoE}, we can compare models with and without pre-treatment restrictions using marginal likelihoods and report results under the selected model.
-Posterior model probabilities quantify uncertainty about pre-trends that is propagated into inference on the ATTs.
+The proposed framework also provides a probabilistic approach to assessing pre-treatment restrictions.
+Rather than conditioning on conventional pre-trend tests, which are known to have low power and may induce post-selection distortions (\citealp*{FreyaldenhovenChristianShapiro2019AER,Roth2022AERI,Roth2023JoE}), we compare models with and without pre-treatment restrictions using marginal likelihoods and propagate uncertainty about pre-trends directly into posterior inference on ATTs.

-On the theory side, we establish the large-sample behavior of the posterior distribution under correct specification and derive a Bernstein-von Mises theorem for the posterior of the parameters that justifies posterior inference for the treatment effects.
+The same marginal likelihood framework can also be used to compare alternative heterogeneity specifications, although formal selection of the stratification structure is not the primary focus of this paper.
+This provides a probabilistic measure of how much subgroup heterogeneity is supported by the data while accounting for the increased complexity of richer specifications.
+At the same time, the degree of stratification ultimately remains a substantive modeling choice that may also reflect policy or scientific considerations beyond statistical fit.

+Finally, we establish a Bernstein--von Mises theorem for the ATT array, implying that posterior credible intervals possess asymptotically valid frequentist coverage under standard regularity conditions.
+An application to minimum wage increases and teen employment in the United States reveals substantially larger employment responses in smaller counties than in larger counties, illustrating the importance of subgroup-specific ATT estimation.